reuven/reuven/README.md

-# Reuven Lerner, Python trainer

-Hi there!
-I'm Reuven, and I've been using Python fo rmore than 30 years.

-I've been in business since 1995, teaching Python, Pandas, and Git to people around the world — via in-person corporate training, and also via my [LernerPython](https://LernerPython.com) online platform, where you get courses, exercises, office hours, members-only lectures, and a Discord forum to ask questions.
+# Want to improve your Python and Pandas skills?

+Welcome!
+I'm Reuven, and I teach Python and Pandas for a living, training engineers at companies as Apple, Arm, Cisco, and Western Digital in these technologies.

+## LernerPython

+You can get my courses, as well as exercises, projects, office hours, members-only lectures, and a Discord forum via my [LernerPython](https://LernerPython.com) online platform.
+My goal is to help you become more fluent and confident using Python and Pandas.

 Wondering if [LernerPython](https://LernerPython.com) is for you?
 Here's what some people have said: